PedroAugusto2101/learning/data_science/01_fundamentals/04_data_science_life_cycle.md

 ![img](../img/Screenshot%20from%202025-03-18%2007-10-46.png)

+---
 # Communicating Results and Storytelling

 - **Technical skills** are essential, but **soft skills**, such as communication, are **indispensable** in data science.
 - Effective communication ensures that **results are understood** by stakeholders, including business teams and clients.
 - **Storytelling** is key: narrating the **entire process**, justifying **decisions**, and presenting **findings** in a compelling way.
 - Ideally, results should be communicated **within 15 minutes** to maintain engagement and avoid distractions.

+---
+# Data Science Project Deliverables

+## Types of Deliverables

+- **Reports** → Summarized conclusions from a model presented in a structured report.
+- **Charts and Dashboards** → Visual representation of results for better interpretation.
+- **Statistical/Predictive Models** → In some cases, the model itself is the deliverable.
+- **Insight Presentation** → A structured presentation focusing on insights derived from the models.
+- **Recommendation System or Data App** → More complex; tools like Streamlit can be used to develop interactive applications.